crfroehlich/oj/README.md

 ## Dependencies

 OJ currently depends on jQuery, but OJ has abstracted DOM insertion and manipulation such that other frameworks can be supported down the line.
-Bacon.js will likely be a hard requirement in at least the short term for data-binding.
+For dynamic, complex form components (grids/trees/etc), OJ depends on ExtJs.

 ## State

-OJ currently supports casting any DOM node into an OJ node, and it supports adding DIV and SPAN elements.
+*OJ currently supports casting any DOM node into an OJ node, and it supports adding DIV and SPAN elements.
 That's not a lot, but I'm working to get all the other pieces in place before building out the rest of the DOM framework.
 Namely grunt tasks to build the project, unit tests and documentation--easier to do first than later.
+*OJ can generate some complex forms (see the SQL Builder demo).
+That leaves a big gap between lower level DOM manipulation, but it is a start.

 ## Goals